Making Weight How to drop 7% of your body weight in 7 days to make weight (and still be strong enough to set records).

 Start increasing water intake.
 I like to hit around 70ml per kg of body weight.
 (Yes that’s a lot.
 It’s around 4.5l for a 60kg female).
 You’ll maintain this level of water loading for 4 days, It will actually decrease water retention and set you up for a rapid loss of water later in the week.

+Keep carbs low.
 As in really low.
-Try to keep your carb intake to less than 50g per day from only fibrous veg.
+Try to keep your carb intake to less than 50g per day.
 This will help you drop weight for two reasons.

-2. The adrenal glands make a hormone called aldosterone.
+The adrenal glands make a hormone called aldosterone.
 This hormone regulates water and sodium re-uptake by the kidneys.
-When insulin is very low, aldosterone will also be low therefore water nd sodium retention is reduced.
-Meaning you drop scale weight due to less water storage.
+When insulin is very low, aldosterone will also be low and water ad sodium retention is reduced.
+Meaning you drop scale weight due to less tare storage.
 (This is the mechanism behind the initial weight loss when a person goes onto a low carb diet)

 With this technique there is no reason to obsessively avoid sodium in the diet.
 But don’t go wild with the salt, and as always only use true salts like himalayan rock salt or genuine sea salt not table salt.